ncbrown1/go-playground/README.md

 Javascript resources located in the `resources/js` directory are written using the new syntax of javascript, i.e. ES6/ES2015.
 The entry point for all javascript sources is `resources/js/app.js`.
 Any scripts/libraries referred to or imported in that file will be included in the final transpiled/compiled output (`public/js/bundle.js`).

-To add a Go dependency: `glide get github.com/foo/bar`\
+To add a Go dependency: `govendor fetch github.com/foo/bar`\
 To add a Yarn dependency: `yarn add foo/bar`

 # Project Vision